IppClub/Dora-SSR/README.md

 end
 ```

-- **Yuescript**
+- **YueScript**

-  The story of Yuescript, a niche language supported by Dora SSR, can be found [here](https://dora-ssr.net/blog/2024/4/17/a-moon-script-tale).
+	The story of YueScript, a niche language supported by Dora SSR, can be found [here](https://dora-ssr.net/blog/2024/4/17/a-moon-script-tale).

 ```moonscript
 _ENV = Dora